ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

         addresses: [8.8.8.8, 8.8.4.4]  # DNS servers
 ```

 Replace `xxx` with any port number that is not 0, 255, or 26.
 Replace the gateway4 IP address with the IP address on the back of the newtwork switch or router.
-Replace `eth0` with the name of the ethernet cable if not different
+Replace `eth0` with the name of the ethernet cable if different.

 #### Capture Data